The End of All Things (novel): Publication history

 On August 11, 2015, all of episodes were collected into a novel and a full-length audiobook was released.
 On June 16, 2016, the paperback version of the novel was released.

 Reception

 Kirkus Reviews enjoyed that the book offers thrilling adventure scenes, politics, snarky commentary and food for thought.
 Publishers Weekly said the book would satisfy fans of the series by providing entertaining action scenes.

+Sequel

+In 2025 John Scalzi returned to the series with the publication of The Shattering Peace, which takes place ten years after the events described in The End of All Things and twenty years after Old Man's War.